alsterman/wellness2tcx/README.md

 A Clojure program to convert convert MyWellness® json training data to Training Center XML.

+The resulting tcx file can then be uploaded to other sites such as [stava.com](strava.com).

 ## Usage

 ### Getting the raw data from [mywellness.com](mywellness.com)